FRC1640/2025-Code/docs/PhotonVisionPI/photoninstall.md

 - Select the SD card as the drive.
 - Click flash and wait for the sweet "successful flash" message.

 When complete insert the card into the SBC.
 Congrats.
-Your Done!
+You're Done!